 Young Frenchman Sacha Bietry returns for his second year with the Team Novo Nordisk development team and after gaining some valuable racing experience at Trofej Umag in Croatia and the Tour of Mevlana in Turkey Bietry is on course for more progress in 2021.

-Born in Epinal, in the Vosges region of northeastern France, Sacha Bietry started cycling as a six-year-old and quickly developed a passion for the sport.
-Bietry would train with friends after school and at weekends and started competing at an early age.
+Born in Epinal, in the Vosges region of northeastern France, Bietry started cycling as a six-year-old and quickly developed a passion for the sport.
+Bietry would train with friends after school and on weekends and started competing at an early age.

-The youngest of four kids, Bietry recently completed high school where he graduated with honors in business studies – something he’d would like to continue in the future.
+The youngest of four kids, Bietry recently completed high school where he graduated with honors in business studies – something he would like to continue in the future.